Word on the eat

 Getting back to some regional dishes, Emperors of China (St. 163) has specialities from across the wide culinary expanses of China.
 Their lengthy menu has highlights like crispy Beijing duck, Shanghainese dumplings, and sautéed slice mutton.

-The two Dim Sum Emperors outlets (St. 53 and St 315) issue all manner of things Hong Kong and Guangdong.
+Dim Sum Emperors on St. 315 issues all manner of things Hong Kong and Guangdong.
 Their extensive dim sum list includes classic pork, and shrimp dim sum and barbecue pork buns.

 Rokku Sushi Lounge + Bistro (Sisowath Quay) brings a novel twist to Asian fusion.
 Fresh nigiri, sashimi, and sushi are an excellent way to start a meal, or make for their own spread with options such as fatty tuna sashimi and the Laura Mam Rock & Roll, named after the Cambodian pop star and co-owner.
 Rokku’s fusion really gets going, though, on the dinner menu with spicy ahi tuna tacos and unagi linguine.